Real Name | Kevin George Knipfing |

 - Kevin James is 59 years old

-- Kevin James has 4 child/children
+- Kevin James is a proud parent of 4 kids

 FAQ